Svanteberg/Virtual-EEG-electrodes/README.md

 ```

-Then create an Anaconda environment from one of the available [environment files](https://github.com/Svanteberg/Virtual-EEG-electrodes/tree/master/Environments) (here examplified for [environment_1.yml](https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/Environments/environment_1.yml))
+Then create an Anaconda environment from one of the available [environment files](https://github.com/Svanteberg/Virtual-EEG-electrodes/tree/master/Environments) (here examplified for [environment_1.yml](https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/Environments/environment_1.yml); the file you choose of course have to downloaded to your computer)

 ```
     conda env create -f environment_1.yml